Spixmaster/tools-js/CONTRIBUTING.md

 ## 3. General programming behaviour by experience with C++
 1. Always close open files.
 2. Error handling: I prefer returning error messages or default values than throwing an exception but it depends on the use case.
 By throwing exception all the time in libraries, it bulks the source code and at the end there would not be a positive effect.
 Take for example a function that reads out file content.
 Good practice is to return nothing if the files does not exist and save a suitable message in the error log.
-If we threw an exception the file content would still be empty and we needed to use several try-catch blocks.
+If we threw an exception, the file content would still be empty and we would needed to use several try-catch blocks.
-3. Have a struct "Constants" with version and release.
+3. Have a struct "Constants" with version and the version's release date.
 4. Have a class "Messages" with stored strings which are sent to the user.
 This simplifies translations a lot.
 Do not use string concatenation in this file as it makes translations impossible!
 Always use string formatting or template strings in here.
 5. Prefer functions over overloaded operators.
 ```